Learn to cut wood with a tenon saw by watching this video tutorial.

 Hold the saw with your dominant hand, index finger pointing towards the blade for support.

-Fix the work piece in the vise.
+Fix the workpiece in the vice.

 Place the blade of the saw on the line.